How God divinely provided during my studies

-Starting this group was challenging to say the least.
-We had only two teenagers show up at the start and it didn’t make sense to organize meetings just for the two of them.
+Starting this group was a tall order.
+We had only two teenagers show up at first, and it didn’t make sense to organize meetings just for the two of them.
 I continued regardless— in the rain, sun, or snowy because I realized it was the Lord’s desire.

-About this same time too, the Lord instructed me to start a weekly prayer meeting at the church.
-The pastor embraced this idea as well, but only a handful of people were open to this, so very few attended.
-On many occasions, I was the only one present at the meetings —this made absolutely no sense to me— however, I knew I shouldn’t stop just yet.
+At about this same time, the Lord instructed me to start a weekly prayer meeting at the church.
+The pastor also embraced this idea, but only a handful of people showed up.
+On many occasions, I was the only one present at the meetings —this made absolutely no sense to me— however, I knew I should not stop just yet.

 I tried all in my power to be present at all the meetings —I took Fridays off to give more time to both the teenagers’ fellowship and the prayer meetings.
-Meanwhile, at this point in my life, many uncertainties were piling up.
-Here I was approaching the end of my studies yet I had no clue what my next steps would be.
+Meanwhile, many uncertainties were piling up in my life.
+Here I was, approaching the end of my studies, yet I had no clue what to do.
+Wait, there’s more.

-The months that would follow were stacked with even more trial weights.
-My visa was expiring in a few months, yet as I applied for jobs, dead quietness was all I received.
-I explored all possible options by applying for a PhD. studies in several countries as well.
-About four months to the expiration of my visa, I got an offer to do my PhD. in Scotland.
+The months that would follow were stacked with even more trials.
+My visa expires in a few months, yet as I applied for jobs, all I received was dead quietness.
+I also explored all possible options by applying for Ph.D. studies in several countries.
+About four months before my visa expires, I got an offer to do my Ph.D. in Scotland.
 Yeah!!!
 I was stunned by this offer as I didn’t feel qualified for it.
-Though elated by the news, somewhere inside me, I didn’t feel it was the right step for me at this point —One more request of clarity added to my many requests.
+Though elated by the news, somewhere inside me, I didn’t feel it was the right step for me at this point —One more request for clarity added to my many requests.
+But which way, Lord?

-I saw untold miracles during this time without a job.
+Surprisingly, I saw astounding miracles during this time without a job.
 I recall one cool afternoon, I stopped by the grocery store to get some biscuits.
-Just as I headed out of the store, an elderly man whom I’ve met before walked up to me.
+Just as I headed out of the store, an elderly man I’d met walked up to me.
 He said: “The Lord asked me to pay for your groceries,” I stood there bemused.
 Not sure if I should cry in shock or laugh in excitement.
-“I don’t have much left at my house”, I thought to myself in amazement.
+“I don’t have much left at my house,” I thought to myself in amazement.
 I was quite embarrassed by his outlandish offer and almost shied away from the offer.
 Thankfully, he persisted.
 I returned home that day with a big bag full of groceries.
-My Landlord at some point wouldn’t even ask for his monthly bills.
+It got to the point that my Landlord wouldn’t even ask for his monthly bills.
 What was happening?